 • Retail yatırımcılar are a small part of the piyasa; process beats prediction.

-risk warning:Forex and CFD işlem carry substantial risk and most retail yatırımcılar lose money.
+risk warning:forex and CFD işlem carry substantial risk and most retail yatırımcılar lose money.
 This material is educational only and is not financial advice, a signal service, or a profit promise.